 Theme

-We support Science Granting Councils (SGCs) to develop frameworks and enabling structures for public–private sector partnerships in research and innovation.
-We have partnered with the councils to:
+Supporting the Science Granting Councils to develop frameworks and enabling structures for public-private sector partnerships in research and innovation

-- Support national platforms for dialogue between research bodies and private sector actors.
+- Support the establishment of national platforms that facilitate dialogue and collaboration between research institutions and private sector actors.
+By fostering these connections, we promote stronger partnerships, knowledge exchange, and innovation.

 Call open: LEAWEF Multilateral Research Programme: knowledge needed on integrated solutions in water, energy and food